Similar Concerns, But Some Different Circumstances

 The resources on this webpage address those concerns.

 A short note about language on this webpage: we chose to use the term LGBTQ+ as a compromise between inclusivity and brevity when discussing matters that apply to the many identities under this umbrella, and more specific terms (ex., transgender) for matters that affect primarily one group.
 However, links listed on this webpage use their original terminology.

 Healthcare providers' lack of knowledge about the specific health needs of LGBTQ+ people can be worse than frustrating.
 Often LBGTQ+ people have to strongly advocate for their rights and needs.
 Here are some supporting resources that may help:

-Hospitalization or surgery can be especially fraught for LGBTQ or gender-nonconforming people:
+Hospitalization or surgery can be especially fraught for LGBTQ+ or gender-nonconforming people:

-The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-SA.
-Linked contents are the responsibility of their creators / copyright holders.
+The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-NC-SA 4.0.
+Linked contents are the responsibility of their creators or copyright holders.